 5. Served as a side dish with pork chops or baked ham.

-6. On top of vanilla ice cream.
+6. Spoon on top of vanilla ice cream for an easy dessert.

 7. Blended to make apple sauce.

-Air Fryer Baked Apples with Cinnamon Whipped Cream
+Easy Air Fryer Baked Apples

 - 5-6 medium/large apples See Note 1